commoningtoys/commoningtoys.github.io/README.md

 # This is a commonist [website](https://commoningtoys.github.io/commoningWebsite/).
 It means that everyone can contribute to it.
 The source will open.
-The contribution will be revised to avoid damaging contribution.
+The contributions will be revised to avoid damaging the webpage.
 ## How to contribute to the website
 1. Each contributor has to define it's own _contribution style_ by adding it to the [css](https://github.com/commoningtoys/commoningWebsite/blob/master/style.css).
 ```